 - A summer “internship” job: You can simply work (typically for pay) at a relevant company.
 This does not provide you with credit (or a mention on your transcript), but gives you excellent work experience.
 As a result, there are no additional costs associated with this option.
 Make sure you mention this employment on your CV, though.

 - A credited internship: You can set up your (typically paid) summer (or winter) job as a formal internship if you follow the instructions on this Career Services page.
 Going this route allows you to have the internship mentioned on your transcript (as BCT 398 or 498).
-You will also get credit for the internship (from 1-14 credits with one credit per week of 40-hour work).
-Because this happens outside of the regular semester, you will, however, need to pay for the credits through our continuing education system.
+You will also get pass/fail credit for the internship (from 1-14 credits with one credit per week of 40-hour work).
+Because this happens outside of the regular semester, you will, however, need to pay for the credits through our continuing education system (just under $200 per credit).
 Faculty sponsors will also set up academic requirements that you need to fulfill and the quality of the internship must be approved by them.

 - A co-op: This consists of a full-semester (plus summer, if desired) placement at a relevant company and can be extended up to a total of nine months.
-BCT’s curriculum requirements can typically be rearranged to accommodate such a semester co-op, especially if you started as a freshman or transferred into BCT in your Sophomore year.
+BCT’s curriculum requirements can typically be rearranged to accommodate such a semester co-op as long as you started as a freshman or transferred into BCT in your Sophomore year.
 You can find more information about co-ops on this Career Services page.

-For all of these options it is best if you first pursued the job opportunity (e.g. at our BCT career fairs or in Handshake) and then approached your advisor.
+For all of these options it is best if you first pursued the job opportunity (e.g. at our BCT career fairs or by looking for them in Handshake) and then approached your advisor (who will serve as faculty sponsor).
 However, feel free to contact your BCT advisor to discuss all options and avenues to find job opportunities.
 We also have many resources listed on our Careers & Employers page.

 Is your internship in/near Newton, MA?
 UMass provides housing and food as well as an academic and social program at our new Mount Ida campus.
 More information…